Ruby Wu

 CONTEXT

-The opioid crisis demands accessible solutions for those in recovery.
 Berry App addresses this need with a platform that combines harm reduction and personalized support, prioritizing inclusivity and a judgment-free approach to wellness.

 PROJECT GOAL